9

 BMW 3 Series Touring rear

-In design terms, the F30 3 Series is a better looking and more distinctive shape than its ultra-conservative E90 predecessor.
-It’s a large car, longer overall than a 5 Series of 30 years ago and with a longer wheelbase than a BMW 5 Series of 20 years ago.
+In design terms, the F30 3 Series was a better looking and more distinctive shape than its ultra-conservative E90 predecessor.
+It was a large car, longer overall than a 5 Series of 30 years ago and with a longer wheelbase than a BMW 5 Series of 20 years ago.

 Impressively smooth ZF auto gearbox is well matched to the 3.0-litre motor

-Overall length has grown by 93mm compared to the E90, with over half of that being between the wheels.
-Yet proportionally the track has swollen even more, to give the car an unprecedented footprint.
-However, by using higher-strength steels, BMW has been able to reduce the amount of metal used while improving safety, increasing rigidity by 10 percent and dropping weight by a total of 40kg.
+However, by using higher-strength steels, BMW was able to reduce the amount of metal used while improving safety, increasing rigidity by 10 percent and dropping weight by a total of 40kg.

 The more solid mountings have in turn allowed BMW to increase the car’s suspension spring and damper rates without adversely affecting its refinement levels.

-So stiffer springs and new twin-tube dampers appear on the car as standard, with adaptive dampers continuing as an option that come in tandem with a 10mm drop in ride height.
+So stiffer springs and new twin-tube dampers appeared on the car as standard, with adaptive dampers continuing as an option that came in tandem with a 10mm drop in ride height.

 INTERIOR